redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 `Environments`.

-## Other tools that go well together
+## Other tools to throw in the mix

 In the [example
 repository](https://github.com/ruiramos/nextjs-netlify-ghactions) put together